DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Experiments

 \subsection{Overall Performance}

-Table~\ref{tab:overall_ARA} compares the performance of \proj, AutoMineInHouse, RStream~\cite{wang2018rstream}, and Arabesque~\cite{teixeira2015arabesque}. {In both $k$-MC and $k$-PC, $k$ refers to the pattern size.} In FSM, we limit the maximum number of vertices in the discovered labeled patterns to be 3.
-The support thresholds are 300 and 3000.
-Since FSM requires the input graph to be labeled, we only evaluate it on CiteSeer, EmailEuCore, Labeled-Patents, and MiCo.
-We do not run the Pseudo-Clique Counting experiments for RStream and Arabesque since they do not provide the corresponding reference implementations. \proj outperforms all the other systems significantly, achieving speedups of up to $827\times$, $882,667\times$, and $72,143\times$ over Automine, RStream, and Arabesque, respectively.
+Table~\ref{tab:overall_ARA} compares \proj to AutoMineInHouse, RStream~\cite{wang2018rstream}, and Arabesque~\cite{teixeira2015arabesque}.
+The runtimes exclude graph loading and profiling time as they can be amortized with multiple applications. {In both $k$-MC and $k$-PC, $k$ refers to the pattern size.} \red{In FSM, the support thresholds are 300 and 3000.
+Since FSM requires the labeled input graph, we only evaluate it on CiteSeer, EmailEuCore, and MiCo.} \redasplos{Similar to previous works~\cite{jamshidi2020peregrine,chen2020pangolin}, we only discover frequent patterns with less than four edges.} We do not run the Pseudo-Clique Counting experiments for RStream and Arabesque due to the lack of reference implementations. \proj outperforms other systems significantly, achieving speedups of up to \maxspeedupautomine, \maxspeeduprstream, and \maxspeeduparabesque over Automine, RStream, and Arabesque, respectively.

+An important reason why existing systems like RStream and Arabesque are so slow is that they have to materialize all embeddings, which is usually not required by applications.
+For example, MC/PC only need the counts of patterns while FSM only needs the pattern vertex domains.
+In contrast, the flexibility of \proj allows users to match the need of applications more precisely and thus avoid unnecessary materialization for higher performance.

-For MC and PC, on the same graph, for larger pattern size, \proj can achieve higher speedup over Automine and RStream. \blue{Compared to Arabesque, the speedup is higher when the pattern size is small due to Arabesque's startup overhead.
-When the pattern size is larger, the overhead is amortized and thus the speedup over Arabesque decreases. }
+For MC and PC, on the same graph, for larger pattern sizes, \proj can achieve higher speedups over Automine and RStream. \blue{Compared to Arabesque, the speedup is higher when the pattern size is small due to Arabesque's startup overhead.
+When the pattern size is larger, this performance issue is mitigated since the overhead is amortized and thus the speedup over Arabesque decreases. }

-For FSM, the performance of \proj and Automine on the Labeled-Patents and the EmailEuCore graphs is similar.
-On the Labeled-Patents graph, the number of candidates labeled patterns is much larger than that of the other datasets.
-Hence, the overhead (such as clearing the data structure keeping the domains) for processing patterns is larger and becomes the bottleneck of the system.
-Since pattern decomposition only improves the graph enumeration process, as a result, the performance of Automine and \proj is very close. {The EmailEuCore dataset is a tiny graph, and thus almost all labeled patterns are filtered away even with a relatively low support threshold, i.e., 300.
-Hence, only trivial startup computation overhead is left, leading to a similar performance of Automine and \proj.}
+For FSM, the performance of \proj and Automine on the cs (support=3K) and ee graphs is similar. \red{Both datasets are tiny graphs.
+Hence, almost all labeled patterns are filtered away even with a relatively low support threshold, i.e., 3K.
+As a result, only trivial startup computation overhead is left, leading to a similar performance of Automine and \proj.}